jmecosta/sonar-fsharp-plugin/README.md

 - Analyzer uses .NET 5.0, the corresponding depencies of .NET needs to be installed (especially on Linux). .NET Core is not required to be installed, as the application is _self-contained_.
+- NuGet packages still available also as .NET Standard 2.0/2.1 library.
 - Operating system (64 bit only): Windows, Linux.

 ### Installation